Blog posts

 If these people will pistol whip for a watch, they will do even more for items of relatively low value.
 In a recent conversation I had with someone in the street the street-person told me that you can pay as little as 30,000 COP (~$10 USD), to have someone assassinated in places like Pereira, or Medellin.

-Long story short, whenever he left the office, everyone dissapeared like smoke and nothing ever got done.
+Whenever he left the office, his employees vanished like smokeNothing ever got done.
 How do I know this?
-I was hired to teach them English.
-This person paid me up front and the dates were scheduled for each paid class.
+Because I was hired to teach them English.

 On a cultural level I hadn’t even the slightest concept of how horrible people could possibly be.